Fermat-ORG/fermat-framework/README-GUI.md

 ### Wallet

-A Wallet is a GUI Component that allows a user to carry out financial transactions, like sending and receiving crypto currencies, using different plug-ins that Fermat offers through Modules.
+A Wallet is a GUI Component that allows a user to carry out financial transactions, like sending and receiving crypto currencies, using different Plug-ins that Fermat offers through Modules.
 Each Module Wallet has an associated Module, thus, there is a one-on-one relationship between a Wallet and its Module.

-### Sub-App
+### SubApp

 A SubApp is a GUI Component that allows a user to carry out non-financial operations, such as creating identities within the platform, administrative tasks, among others.
-All of this, using various plug-ins that Fermat offers through Modules.
-Sub-Apps serve generally to complement the functionality of a wallet.
-Just like Wallets, each Sub-App has an associated Module (there is also a one-on-one relationship between a SubApp and a Module).
+All of this, using various Plug-ins that Fermat offers through Modules.
+SubApps serve generally to complement the functionality of a wallet.
+Just like Wallets, each SubApp has an associated Module (there is also a one-on-one relationship between a SubApp and a Module).

 ### Modules

 A GUI component in Fermat is divided into 2 Plug-ins, the graphic interfaces and the module of such interface.
-This last one has the following funtionalities:
+This last one has the following functionalities:

 - Works as a connection between the Plug-ins of the platform, cosuming the services that they provide.
 - It covers the logic of the presentation, gathering, organizing and grouping Plug-in data.